 You do not have to have a legal separation to obtain a divorce in North Carolina.
 However, North Carolina law requires that a couple be physically separated at least a year and a day before they can file for an absolute divorce in North Carolina.
 The clock starts on the date the spouses move to separate residences.
 It is important to plan ahead before separating to avoid having a hard time financially and emotionally.

-A legal separation order may be sought in a difficult divorce if a spouse refuses to cooperate.
+A divorce legally and formally ends a marriage, whereas, a legal separation order may be sought if a divorce becomes difficult and the spouse refuses to cooperate.
 For example, if one spouse refuses to agree to move out, the other spouse may petition the court for a legal separation, known as a divorce from bed and board.
 This is a court-ordered legal separation and is a step toward divorce.
 A couple is not deemed to be legally separated under North Carolina law unless one of the spouses obtains a “divorce from bed and board.”

 Even if you are legally separated from your spouse, you are not yet free to remarry.
 However, a legal separation can entitle you to receive many of the same benefits as an absolute divorce, including alimony, asset division, child custody, child support and attorney’s fees.